 Exhibit No. Description 1.1 Form of Underwriting Agreement.
-3.1(a) Third Amended and Restated Certificate of Incorporation of the Company, as amended.
+3.1(a) Third Amended and Restated Certificate of Incorporation of the Company.
+3.1(a)(1) Certificate of Amendment to Third Amended and Restated Certificate of Incorporation of the Company filed February 3, 2005.
+3.1(a)(2) Certificate of Amendment to Third Amended and Restated Certificate of Incorporation of the Company filed April 3, 2006.
 3.1(b) Form of Fourth Amended and Restated Certificate of Incorporation of the Company, to be effective upon completion of this offering.
 3.2(a) Amended and Restated Bylaws of the Company.
 3.2(b) Form of Bylaws of the Company, to be effective upon completion of this offering.
 4.1 Specimen common stock certificate.
 4.2(a) Third Amended and Restated Investor Rights Agreement, dated May 12, 2004, by and among the Company and certain stockholders of the Company.
 4.2(b) Amendment No. 1, dated December 6, 2004, to Third Amended and Restated Investor Rights Agreement, dated May 12, 2004.
 4.2(c) Amendment No. 2, dated March 16, 2006, to Third Amended and Restated Investor Rights Agreement, dated May 12, 2004.
 4.3 Warrant to Purchase Common Stock, dated August 22, 2000, granted to R.J.
 Reynolds Tobacco Company and subsequently assigned to R.J.
 Reynolds Tobacco Holdings, Inc. 5.1 Opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
 10.1 Form of Indemnification Agreement between the Company and each of its directors and officers.
 10.2(a) Lease Agreement, dated as of August 1, 2002, by and between the Company and Wake Forest University Health Sciences.
 10.2(b) First Lease Amendment to Lease Agreement, dated as of August 1, 2002, by and between the Company and Wake Forest University Health Sciences.
 10.3 Loan Agreement, dated as of April 19, 2002, between the Company and the City of Winston-Salem.
 10.4 Amended and Restated Note and Security Agreement, dated January 30, 2004, issued by the Company in favor of R.J.
 Reynolds Tobacco Holdings, Inc. 10.5# Amended and Restated Targacept, Inc. 2000 Equity Incentive Plan.
 10.5(a) Form of Incentive Stock Option Agreement under Targacept, Inc. 2000 Equity Incentive Plan.
 10.5(b) Form of Nonemployee Director Nonqualified Stock Option Agreement under Targacept, Inc. 2000 Equity Incentive Plan.
 10.5(c) Form of Restricted Stock Award Agreement under Targacept, Inc. 2000 Equity Incentive Plan.
 10.6 Targacept, Inc. 2006 Stock Incentive Plan.
 10.6(a) Form of Incentive Stock Option Agreement under Targacept, Inc. 2006 Stock Incentive Plan.